---with-lispdir=/dir
+--with-lispdir=lispdir

-This Emacs-only option specifies the location of the site-lisp directory within 'load-path' under which the files will get installed (the bulk will get installed in a subdirectory). ./configure should figure this out by itself.
+This option specifies the location of the site-lisp directory within load-path under which the files will get installed (the bulk will get installed in a subdirectory). ./configure should figure this out by itself.

 --with-auctexstartfile=auctex.el